audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

         * Bug fixes for shortcut availability/tab order in Selection Bar, and for window focus issues when previewing effects
-        * Improvements in escaping and navigating fields in dialogs, and in stabilty when screen readers are used
+        * Improvements in escaping and navigating fields in dialogs, and in stability when screen readers are used

 Changes in 1.3.6a1: